Need Help? Give us a call.

 QuickBooks Online might be the U.S. incumbent, but Xero tops the best accounting software lists in New Zealand, Australia, and several European countries.
 It’s gaining ground in the U.S., too, which is why it’s number 2 on this list.

-Similar to QuickBooks Online, Xero has an extensive network of accounting professionals who support it, and it’s easy to find good online Xero training resources for this software.
-Sole proprietors will especially appreciate the lack of accounting terms and jargon that Xero uses.
+Similar to QuickBooks Online, Xero has an extensive network of accounting professionals who support it, and it’s easy to find good online training resources for this software.
+Sole proprietors will especially appreciate the lack of accounting jargon that Xero uses.
 That means no “debits” and “credits” here—just good old-fashioned “money in” and “money out.”

 If you are a sole proprietor in a creative industry, you might discover Xero is the best fit for you.
 Many marketing firms, writers, designers, etc. like to use Xero as the best self-employed accounting software.